chainguard-dev/edu-images-demos/nginx/readme.md

 docker run -d --name nginxcontainer -p 8080:8080 nginx-demo
 ```

 The `-d` flag configures our container to run as a background process.
 The `--name` flag will name our container `nginxcontainer`, making it easy to identify from other containers.
 The `-p` flag publishes the port that the container listens on to a port on your local machine.
 This allows us to navigate to `localhost:8080` in a web browser of our choice to view the HTML content served by the container.
-You should see the same HTML page as before, with Inky and an octopus fun fact.
+You should see the same HTML page as before, with Linky and an octopus fun fact.

 If you wish to publish to a different port on your machine, such as `1313`, you can do so by altering the command-line argument as shown: